Superradiance -- the 2020 Edition: Angular momentum and energy

 Considering a scalar field $\Phi(t,r,\vartheta,\varphi)=f(r,\vartheta)e^{-i\omega t+im\varphi}$ with the scalar stress-energy tensor \be T_{\mu\nu}=\Phi_{,\mu}\Phi_{,\nu}-\frac{1}{2}g_{\mu\nu}\Phi_{\alpha}\Phi^{\alpha}\,, \ee one finds \be \frac{\delta J}{\delta E}=\frac{m}{\omega}\,. \ee

-This applies for generic fields (photons, gravitons, \dots) as can be seen, by using the electromagnetic stress-energy tensor or using the effective stress-energy tensor for linearized gravitational waves~\cite{Misner:1974qy}.
+This applies for generic fields (photons, gravitons, \dots) as can be seen, by using the EM stress-energy tensor or using the effective stress-energy tensor for linearized GWs~\cite{Misner:1974qy}.
 We can also see it using the following simple argument~\cite{Bekenstein:1973mi}.
 At infinity the wave is composed of many quanta each with energy $E=\hbar \omega$ and angular momentum in the $\varphi$ direction $J=\hbar m$.
 Thus the ratio of the total angular momentum to the total energy carried by the wave across a sphere must be $m/\omega$.